 So, why not create a self-service portal for them with a ticket area, knowledge base, and a community forum so that they don’t have to depend on your team to find all the solutions they need?

-Your customers will know the status of their tickets once they log into your service portal making it easier for them to manage their expectations internally.
+Your customers will know the status of their tickets once they log into your service portal, making it easier for them to manage their expectations internally.

-If your customers interact with you on social media, have a dedicated FB group or Twitter handle or LI group which they can use to reach out to you whenever they have customer questions.
+If your customers interact with you on social media, make sure to have a dedicated Facebook group or Twitter handle, or LinkedIn group which they can use to reach out to you whenever they have customer questions.

 What if you’re averse to handling customer queries on social media because you can’t stand irate customers?

 Acknowledge their frustration and request them to take the conversation from social media to a private channel.

 This creates a win-win for both parties because you’ve been able to control damage to your reputation and solve their problems.